atrosekta/rust-electrical-wiki/content/gettingstarted.md

 Replacing the Splitter with an Electrical Branch allows you more control over what circuit is the first to lose power and kick on to battery vs the last to kick over to battery.
 On the Electrical Branch, the output Branch Out lets you dedicate a specific amount of power to a circuit while the output Power Out sends out the remaining amount.
 As power falls, the circuit that is connected to Power Out will be the first to lose main power and switch over to battery backup before the circuit connected to Branch Out switches over to battery backup.

 # Distribution

+Needs explaining, but for now, it is the ability to supply an end device or circuit with power from more than 1 power source and/or battery backup.
+It is not recommended to do this with a battery backup, just use a proper secondary backup instead.

+Centralized distribution is how 99.9% of circuits are wires.
+All end devices or circuits are fed from a single source of power using a single path.

+Decentralized distribution at its simplest is using an OR Switch to send power to an end device or circuit from 2 or more power sources.